Tuesday, Mar 2, 2021

 This method of screening detects colon polyps, or abnormal growths of tissue, which can turn cancerous over time.
 The vast majority of polyps can be removed during a routine colonoscopy, therefore preventing the development of colon cancer.
 Colonoscopies also help identify ulcers, tumors, areas of bleeding or inflammation and other intestinal problems.

-Join the trend of getting screened by speaking with your primary care physician to discuss your risk factors and when you should be screened.
+Join the trend of getting screened by speaking with your primary care physician to discuss your risk factors and when you should schedule.
 For more information, visit Harbin Clinic Gastroenterology at https://harbinclinic.com/gastroenterology.